SAVE UP TO 25% ON SELECT ANTARCTIC & ARCTIC VOYAGES

 Accommodation: Funken Lodge (or similar)

-This morning, your luggage will be collected from your hotel and transferred directly to the port for sanitisation, clearance and delivered to your cabin ahead of your arrival on board.
-Please ensure that your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
+This morning, your luggage will be collected from your hotel and transferred directly to the port for sanitisation, clearance and delivered to your stateroom ahead of your arrival on board.
+Please ensure that your stateroom luggage is fitted with tags clearly labelled with your name and stateroom number.
 Any valuables or personal items should be kept on you throughout the day.
 Enjoy breakfast in the hotel before joining your fellow expeditioners on a guided city tour of Longyearbyen.

 On the drive to Camp Barentz, located in Advent Valley, your guide will give you an introduction to Longyearbyen’s fascinating history.
 Once at Camp Barentz we enjoy a presentation in the large ‘lavvo’ – a traditional building common in northern Norway.
 You will also have the opportunity to meet the friendly huskies and perhaps pick up some souvenirs.
 A visit to the Svalbard Museum is included back in town before embarking the vessel in the late afternoon.